GV-Portfolio/Data_Science/README.md

 # Data_Science
 Here I do programming and report writing to test my current data science skills.

+---

+The Kaggle datasets are first imported via zip file and then used in my local computer.

 ### Basic SQL

 - Kaggle Dataset [BoardGameGeek| Games + Reviews as of Feb 2025](https://www.kaggle.com/datasets/bwandowando/boardgamegeek-board-games-reviews-jan-2025)